Sketches by John Charlton - "Twelve Packs of Hounds".

 When he told her it was time to go to her place she told him to mind his own business and he never saw her again until she was brought home in a very bad state.

 A younger daughter found the empty laudanum bottle and something was given to her to make her vomit and it had the desired effect.

-Dr Dunn said he was called out and gave the prisoner and emetic and had her walked about until morning.
-If nothing had been done there was enough laudanum in the bottle to be fatal.
+Dr Dunn said he was called out and gave the prisoner an emetic and had her walked about until morning.

 Prisoner had nothing to say and was committed for trial at the York Assizes.

 When she appeared there on the 23rd, his Lordship said that he understood the Governor of the gaol had interested himself in the prisoner's welfare and had obtained admission to a home for her.